GenericMappingTools/gmt/doc_modern/rst/source/greenspline.rst

 **-W**\ [**w**]
    Data one-sigma uncertainties are provided in the last column.
-   We then compute weights that are inversely proportional to the uncertainties.
+   We then compute weights that are inversely proportional to the uncertainties squared.
-   Append **w** if weights are given instead of uncertainties.
+   Append **w** if weights are given instead of uncertainties and then they will be used as is (no squaring).
 This results in a weighted least squares fit.
-Note that weights only have an effect if **-C** is used.
+Note that this only has an effect if **-C** is used.
 [Default uses no weights or uncertainties].

 .. |Add_-bi| replace:: [Default is 2-4 input
    columns (**x**,\ *w*); the number depends on the chosen dimension].